 - Begin using your new brush!

-How To Make A Custom Brush From Scratch In Photoshop
+How To Make A Custom Brush In Photoshop

-In the example below, I created some circular shapes.
-My goal was to turn these shapes into a custom brush, so I can use it to create a snow effect to apply to images.
-If you’re unfamiliar with creating and editing shapes in photos, refer to this guide on working with shapes.
+Next, add shapes to the canvas based on how you want the brush to look.
+My goal is to use the brush to create a snow effect to apply to images.
+If you’re unfamiliar with creating and editing shapes, refer to this guide on working with shapes.
+You can also create brush strokes using the Brush Tool (B).

-In my case, I also applied some effects (gaussian and motion blur) to the shapes for a more realistic effect, but the shapes are black, so they will still work.
-To save your custom brush, go to Edit > Define Brush Preset.
+You can also add effects to the shapes.
+For instance, I applied some effects (gaussian and motion blur) to the shapes for a more realistic effect, but the shapes are black, so they will still work.

 How To Modify & Change Custom Brush Settings

-You can change the Brush Spacing at the bottom of the Brush Tip Shape section in the Brush Settings panel.
-You can adjust the spacing by moving the slider to the left or the right.
+You can change the Brush Spacing at the bottom of the Brush Tip Shape section, by moving the slider to the left or the right.

 Most custom brushes need adjustments in brush tip spacing.
 That’s because if you set brush spacing to the default percentage (1%), Photoshop will compress the shape you created into a continuous stroke.